actions/javascript-action/README.md

 ## Package for distribution

 Actions are run from GitHub repos.
-Packaging the action will create a self encapsulated distribution runnable from the GitHub graph.
+Packaging the action will create a packaged action in the dist folder.

 Comment out node_modules in .gitignore and create a releases/v1 branch
 ```bash